falcosecurity/falco/proposals/20230620-anomaly-detection-framework.md

-# On Host Anomaly Detection Framework
+# On Host Anomaly Detection Framework - New `libadetect` Plugin

 ## Motivation